rdo-infra/puppet-dlrn/README.md

 ####`pkginfo_driver`
 This is the DLRN driver used to manage the distgit repositories.
 The current available options are 'dlrn.drivers.rdoinfo.RdoInfoDriver' and 'dlrn.drivers.gitrepo.GitRepoDriver'.
 Defaults to `'dlrn.drivers.rdoinfo.RdoInfoDriver'`

+####`gitrepo_repo`
+If pkginfo_driver is 'dlrn.drivers.gitrepo.GitRepoDriver', this option must be specified, and it is the Git repo to use as a source.
+Defaults to `http://github.com/openstack/rpm-packaging`

+####`gitrepo_dir`
+If pkginfo_driver is 'dlrn.drivers.gitrepo.GitRepoDriver', this option must be specified, and it is the directory inside gitrepo_repo wherethe spec files area located.
+Defaults to `/openstack`

+####`gitrepo_skip`
+If pkginfo_driver is 'dlrn.drivers.gitrepo.GitRepoDriver', this option must be specified, and it is a list of directories inside gitrepo_dir to be skipped by the gitrepo driver, when finding packages to be built.
+Defaults to `['openstack-macros']`

 ## Limitations

 The module has been tested on Fedora and CentOS.